snorux/League-Of-Legends-Tool/README.md

 # League Of Legends Tool
 A tool designed to allow League Of Legends players to auto-accept, role call &amp; lock-in a champion.
 Made specifically for servers with only blink pick (Garena)

+## Make sure your client is in: 1280x720 for it to work properly

 ## Features
 - Clean GUI